-Customers who are injured in a restaurant accident in California can file a personal injury claim for damages.
+If you are injured in a restaurant accident, you can file a personal injury claim for damages.
 Lawsuits for compensation can be filed against:

 - The restaurant owner,